tima/ansible-role-influxdb/README.md

 InfluxDB
 ========

+This is currently a hacked up fork of Ross McDonald's role for the explicit use with the Ansible lightbulb repo's workshop solutions.
+This was done to avoid future unexpected breaking changes made by the underlying software that are really annoying to deal with.

 An Ansible role to install, configure, and manage [InfluxDB](https://github.com/influxdb/influxdb) (a time-series database) v0.9 instances.

 This role was forked from a role by [Ross McDonald](https://github.com/rossmcdonald).